opbokel/hellway/README.md

 The game is over when the time is over and the car is stopped.
 The score turns white.

 ## Switches
 * Difficulty switches: They change the traffic intensity and color.
 The switches form a binary number representing intensity.
 The more traffic it has, the more time you gain on checkpoints.
-The constants regarding color, time and traffic are still subject to fine tuning.
-I tried to reduce eye strain in the color scheme.
-It might have slightly different effects depending on the game mode.
-The time added per checkpoint also varies.
+The time added is of the level you are entering, not of the level you passed (which are the same for fixed traffic intensity modes).

     * 0 - BB = Light traffic, Green (+ 29 seconds)
     * 1 - BA = Regular traffic, Red (ish) (+ 34 seconds)
     * 3 - AB = Intense Traffic, Purple (+ 39 seconds)